MasameEh/Expenses_Application/README.md

 # expenses_app

-mobile application designed to state your expenses and on which category you spend the most samples, guidance on mobile development, and a full API reference.
+mobile application designed to state your expenses and on which category you spend the most.